integreat-io/integreat/README.md

 The simplest access type `auth`, which means that anyone can do anything with the data of this datatype, as long as they are authenticated.

-Example of a datatype with an access scheme:
+Example of a datatype with an access rule:
 ```javascript
 {
   id: 'entry',